atifaziz/Gratt/README.md

 - the initial precedence (this is usually 0 if `TPrecedence` is an `int`)
 - a precedence comparer
 - an equality comparer that can compare two token kinds
+- a token kind marking _end of input_ (EOI)
+- a function used to project an `Exception` when the EOI token is not the the last token of the tokens sequence
 - a prefix function
 - an infix function
 - a sequence of token kind and token pairs (2-tuple) yielded by a lexer